TypeStrong/typedoc/site/options/input.md

 typedoc --readme <path/to/readme|none>
 ```

 Path to the readme file that should be displayed on the index page.
+If set to
-If no readme is discovered or read, the index page will be disabled.
+`none`, or no readme file is automatically discovered, the index page will be
+disabled.